 Rental of scuba gear is included with your package.
 (Regulator set, mask, snorkel, wetsuit, BCD, fins, tanks & weights).

 If you have some spare cash, consider investing in some of your own dive gear.
 A properly fitting mask, decent fins & dive computer make scuba diving more enjoyable.
 Get in touch for options.

-During the two-month internship you will get a private room at Simple Life.
+During the two-month internship you will get a private room.
 Double bed, free WiFi, TV, fridge & en-suite bathroom.
 Near the dive shop and within walking distance of all the attractions of Sairee Beach.
 Safe, secure & pleasant, plus your neighbors will be the rest of the crew & long-term trainees.